Millennium Sapphire (MSTO) Price Reaches $0.17 on Major Exchanges

-Millennium Sapphire (MSTO) traded flat against the U.S. dollar during the 1-day period ending at 16:00 PM E.T. on September 30th.
-One Millennium Sapphire token can currently be bought for approximately $0.17 or 0.00000604 BTC on major exchanges.
-During the last week, Millennium Sapphire has traded 0% lower against the U.S. dollar.
-Millennium Sapphire has a total market cap of $120.60 million and approximately $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.
+Millennium Sapphire (MSTO) traded flat against the U.S. dollar during the 24 hour period ending at 19:00 PM E.T. on October 3rd.
+One Millennium Sapphire token can now be bought for $0.17 or 0.00000604 BTC on major cryptocurrency exchanges.
+Over the last week, Millennium Sapphire has traded 0% lower against the U.S. dollar.
+Millennium Sapphire has a total market capitalization of $120.60 million and $71.58 worth of Millennium Sapphire was traded on exchanges in the last day.

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.